otrv4/otrv4/architecture-decisions/003-user-profile.md

    they trust this key or not.
 2. Supported versions in the form of a Query Message string.
 3. Expiration date of the User Profile.
-4. Public Shared Prekey which is required for the [non-interactive DAKE](https://github.com/otrv4/otrv4/blob/master/architecture-decisions/009-non-interactive-dake.md).
+4. Public Shared Prekey which is required for the [Non-Interactive DAKE](https://github.com/otrv4/otrv4/blob/master/architecture-decisions/009-non-interactive-dake.md).
 6. Transitional Signature (optional): A signature of the profile excluding the Profile Signature and itself.
 It is signed by the user's OTRv3 DSA key.